friday27/backend-dev/leetcode_note.md

 1381\.
 Design a Stack With Increment Operation
 1394\.
 Find Lucky Integer in an Array (To be improved)
 1396\.
 Design Underground System
+1403\.
+Minimum Subsequence in Non-Increasing Order
+1408\.
+String Matching in an Array
+1413\.
+Minimum Value to Get Positive Step by Step Sum
 1417\.
 Reformat The String
 1418\.
 Display Table of Food Orders in a Restaurant
 1422\.
 Maximum Score After Splitting a String